anaselhajjaji/kube-learning/README.md

 Add an ASP.NET Core GRPC Service and make the first service talk to it using ASP.NET Core hosted services.

 - Deploy the service: `kubectl apply -f step2/aspnetcoregrpcservice.yaml`

+# Step 3

+- Deploy Kafka to kubernetes using instructions in: https://github.com/Yolean/kubernetes-kafka